rozsnyaitamas/RedRock.Calendar/README.md

 ## Client Generation

+Make sure you have the following package installed: npm i npm-run-all

 In the root folder open a CMD and run the following comands:
 1. npm run build
 2. npm run generate-client:server-app